cslarsen/skall/README.md

 * Catches a few signals
 * Get and set shell variables
 * Get and set environment variables
-* Double-quoted strings (but not single-quoted, yet) with some escape sequences
+* Quoted strings with some escape sequences
 * Tab-completion for files (via readline)

 Glaringly missing features